SanketHajare44/naik-foods/README.md

 ## Solution

-A **Product Comparison** feature was implemented that allows users to select multiple products and compare them side by side.
+A **Product Comparison** feature was implemented that allows users to select up to 3 products and compare them side by side, including product image, price, category, weight, stock availability, tags, ingredients, and description — all in a single view.

 Users can easily compare important product details without repeatedly switching between product pages.